seryrzu/centroFlye_paper_scripts/README.md

 ```
 tar -xvf centroFlye_data_cenXv0_8_3_cen6v0_1_3_20191224-updatedAndUplodaded_20200616.tgz
 ```
+All information will be extracted in the `data` directory.

 ## Jupyter notebooks
 The following notebooks (in directory `jupyters`) replicate the results in the paper.